- HOME

 Photo © Musée d’Orsay, Dist.
 GrandPalaisRmn / Patrice Schmidt / distributed by AMF

-Photo © Musée d’Orsay, Dist.
-GrandPalaisRmn / Patrice Schmidt / distributed by AMF<br />
+Claude MONET, Regatta at Argenteuil, c.
+1872, Oil on canvas, Musée d’Orsay Photo © Musée d’Orsay, Dist.
+GrandPalaisRmn / Patrice Schmidt / distributed by AMF

-Photo © GrandPalaisRmn (musée d’Orsay) / Adrien Didierjean / distributed by AMF <br />
+Claude MONET, Saint-Lazare Station, 1877, Oil on canvas, Musée d’Orsay Photo © GrandPalaisRmn (musée d’Orsay) / Benoît Touchard / distributed by AMF

 Photo © GrandPalaisRmn (musée d’Orsay) / Hervé Lewandowski / distributed by AMF

-Claude Monet, Pond of Waterlilies, 1907, Artizon Museum, Ishibashi Foundation
+Claude MONET, Water Lily Pond, 1907, Artizon Museum, Ishibashi Foundationon